bkw777/M4ROM/README.md

 The disadvantages are:
 * The board has more parts and is more difficult to solder.

-There are 2 versions so far,
+There are two almost identical versions supporting two commonly needed pinouts:
 '''M4ROM_TANDY''' is only for TANDY 100, 102, & 200, same as Teeprom.
 '''M4ROM_27256''' is for everything else, Same as Meeprom.
-Examples: TANDY 600, Epson PX-4 & PX-8, general industrial applications, most anywhere the Molex 78805 socket is found.
+(TANDY 600, Epson PX-4 & PX-8, Kyotronic KC-85)

 All parts other than the PCB are the same for both versions.
 The difference is only in the pinout of the edge connectors.
 TANDY 100, 102, & 200 have a non-standard pinout.
-The 27256 version provides a standard 27256 pinout.
+The 27256 version provides a standard 27C256 or 32Kx8 parallel mask rom pinout.

 The same programming adapter is used for both.